bcwralph/useful-R-functions/README.md

 # useful-R-functions
-A collection of handy R functions
+A repo of handy R functions